1st Vitranc Cup (1961)

 1st Vitranc Cup was an alpine skiing competition, held between 4–5 March 1961 in Kranjska Gora, SR Slovenia, Yugoslavia.
 They were hosting two FIS 1A international events.

 Official results

 Giant slalom

 On 4 March 1961, giant slalom with only one run, was held as Vitranc Cup premiere event.
 Start was at the top of the Vitranc mountain (1,552 m) and with finish line at "Bukovnik meadow" (1,035 m).

-The upper part of the course was extremely steep and dangerous, brutal demanding and also known as "hara-kiri with accelaration".
+The upper part of the course was extremely steep and dangerous, brutally demanding and also known as "hara-kiri with acceleration".
 That's why it was never used again and moved lower ever since.

 Slalom

 On 5 March 1961, slalom was held in front of 10,000 people.